 Granbury real estate is some of the most expensive in Texas, although Granbury house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Granbury isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Granbury are a mix of both white- and blue-collar jobs.
-Overall, Granbury is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Granbury who work in office and administrative support (15.98%), management occupations (13.07%), and sales jobs (10.88%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Granbury is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Granbury is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Granbury who work in sales jobs (14.70%), office and administrative support (12.50%), and management occupations (11.50%).

 Granbury is a somewhat ethnically-diverse city.
 The people who call Granbury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Granbury residents report their race to be White, followed by Asian.
-Granbury also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.57% of the city’s residents.
-Important ancestries of people in Granbury include German, English, Scottish, and Italian.
+Important ancestries of people in Granbury include German, English, Irish, French, and Norwegian.

 The most common language spoken in Granbury is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Langs. of India.